c-daly/next_site/posts/non-linguistic-cognition.md

 ### Motor Planning and Forward Models

 Consider catching a ball: you see it arcing through the air, predict where it will be, and coordinate your hand movement to intercept it.
-This entire process happens in approximately 400 milliseconds, far too fast for linguistic processing (try internally narrating instructions for catching and you'll drop the ball).
+This entire process happens in approximately 400 milliseconds, far toofast for linguistic processing (try internally narrating instructions for catching and you'll drop the ball).

 The cerebellum, a brain structure dedicated to motor control, implements what neuroscientists call a **forward model**: an internal simulation that predicts the consequences of actions.
 We can write this as: